Magnolia Jane Tree 1 Gal. 2-3' - (Magnolia ‘Jane’)

 Use slow-release fertilizer in early spring to encourage flowering.
 Avoid over-fertilization to prevent leaf burn.
 Organic compost improves soil structure and nutrients for healthy growth.

-How We Package & Ship
+How We Package and Ship

 Each Magnolia Jane tree is carefully packaged to protect roots, branches, and foliage during transit.
 Durable, eco-friendly materials ensure safe delivery, with planting instructions included for successful establishment.